iamdtang/skaterdav85.github.io/teaching/2019/itp405-midterm.md

 __PLEASE NAME YOURE REPO `lastname-firstname-405-midterm`__.

 Lastly, please make this repo private.
 Add `skaterdav85` (me) and `frumsdotxyz` (Finn) to Collaborators in Settings.

+## Submission

+Send an email to Finn and me with your GitHub repo URL and Heroku URL.